Rhombic Antenna Array

 Symmetry of the total antenna system, including balun, feed lines and resistor.
 This seems simple to do, but really is not!
 First you need a very good 12:1 current balun that works properly over the entire frequency range of the rhombic.

-You need a high power, non inductive load that is electrically symmetrical around a central ground tab (see info else where on this blog about resistors easy to find)
+You need a high power, non inductive load that is electrically symmetrical around a central ground tab (see info else where on this blog about where resistors can be found)

-Then you have a huge antenna with pinpoint accuracy.
+Then you have a high gain antenna, with pinpoint accuracy.

 A Rhombic reduces E-field gradient at the high the voltage points of the antenna.
 It solves the problem where antenna tips or ends were charged by a transmitter with very high voltages.
 A similar effect occurs when receiving when the environment around the antenna is charged from inclement weather.
 The very high voltage gradient between the antenna and the air around the antenna causes corona discharge.
 Which appears as a hissing, whining, sizzling, or popping noise in the receiver.
 The most intense charge buildup occurs at the highest point, farthest from earth and at a point away from other objects in open space.
 The shape of a Rhombic minimizes protrusions, and places a blunt edge towards the highest charge gradient areas alone the antenna.
 An yagi or dipole element, on the other hand, has protruding points that extend well out into clear air where charge density and voltage gradient is highest.